 As an instructor, you will be expected to set policies regarding attendance in your course.
 You may set different policies for different courses—lectures, seminars, labs, presentations.
 Students will want you to have a clear consistent and enforceable policy.
 Taking attendance each day signals to students that you care about their attendance.
-The photo rosters on Blackboard make attendance-taking easy even for classes of 50 or 60 students; just print out the pictures and circle them.
+The photo rosters on Canvas make attendance-taking easy even for classes of 50 or 60 students; just print out the pictures and circle them.

 Here is what the First year Office tells students about attendance and conflicts with other College activities: